-Twitter tightens misinfo limits ahead of Nov.
-3 US election
+Twitter tightens limits on candidates ahead of US election

 Twitter said in a blog post it hopes this “will encourage everyone to not only consider why they are amplifying a Tweet, but also increase the likelihood that people add their own thoughts, reactions and perspectives to the conversation.”

+The San Francisco company is also placing tighter limits on politicians with more than 100,000 followers, a category that includes President Donald Trump with 87 million and his Democratic rival, Joe Biden, with 10 million.
+If these users tweet misleading information, the tweets will get a label saying the information is disputed.
+Anyone who wants to see the tweets will have to tap through the warning; even then, they won’t be able to like, retweet or comment on it.

 The changes come a day after Facebook announced similar new restrictions ahead of the election, which is less than three weeks away.
 Early voting has already started in some states.
+Unlike Facebook, which imposed new restriction on political ads on Thursday — banning them on Nov.
+3 after the polls close for at least a week — Twitter hasn’t allowed any political advertisements for some time.

 Social media companies appear to be learning how to rapidly respond to existing and anticipated threats to the election process.
-Trump’s campaign and its GOP allies have been going to new lengths to contest election procedures and question the integrity of mail-in ballots.
+Trump’s campaign and its GOP allies have been going to new lengths to contest election procedures and to question the integrity of mail-in ballots.
 Trump has also refused to commit to a peaceful transfer of power if he loses, although both parties have rejected his comments and vowed a peaceful transition.